« Visit Fantastic Cleaners

 Things to be aware of when cleaning your kettle

-Whatever method, natural or chemical, you have selected, there are a few things to keep in mind.
+Whatever method, natural or chemical, you have selected to clean limescale from your kettle, there are a few things to keep in mind.
 So, to make the most of it when descaling your appliance, give a thought to the following tips:

-• Not keeping the 1:1 ratio when diluting the vinegar with water, may result in the mixture bubbling over the device when boiling if the acid is more than the water.
+• Keep a 1:1 ratio when diluting the vinegar with water.
+Otherwise, if the acid is more than the water, the mixture may bubble over the kettle when boiling.

 • Lemon fruit is not as effective as store-bought lemon juice or vinegar when it comes to neutralising even a mild limescale build-up.

-• To get rid of the vinegar smell after cleaning your device, add a little lemon juice and a sprinkle of cinnamon during the second round of boiling.
+• To get rid of the vinegar smell after cleaning your kettle, add a little lemon juice and a sprinkle of cinnamon during the second round of boiling.

-• Don’t scrub bicarb soda on internal heating elements, caked with limescale!
+• Don’t scrub bicarbonate soda on internal heating elements covered with limescale!
 You may damage their protective coating.

-• Descaling tablets are not only quite pricey but they are also rather weak.
-So, it’s best if you consider purchasing a new generation limescale remover to save yourself money and hassle.
+• Descaling tablets are not only quite pricey but also rather weak.
+So, to save money and hassle, it’s best to consider purchasing a new-generation limescale remover.

 • On that note, powdered descaling agents are very effective and will not break the bank.

-• Don’t use any other limescale neutralising product that you might have left over at home, even it has been decorated with an all-purpose sign.
-Stay safe and purchase a solution, which is designed for kettles only.
+• Don’t use any other limescale removal product you might have left over at home, even if it has been decorated with an all-purpose sign.
+Stay safe and purchase a descaling solution that is designed for kettles only.

-• Kettles should not be cleaned with bleach, regardless of how many times you intend to rinse the device afterward.
+• Kettles should not be cleaned with bleach, regardless of how many times you intend to rinse the appliance afterwards.

 And isn’t prevention the best cure?
 So, clean your kettle as regularly as you can as a preventive measure by applying any of the above techniques, even when there is nothing to descale!